Adventure platform – Nintendo DS – 2009

 I especially balanced the levels so that the player always has something to do, while managing the rhythm with these activities, used as a resting phase or peak of difficulty.

-As far as game design is concerned, I helped on the combat system and I designed, with the lead game designer, all the special abilities assigned to each character (Mc Twisp the white rabbit, Absolem the caterpillar, the crazy hatter and the Cheshire cat), each of them had to be different and meaningful to use.
-We also had to design these capabilities with strong constraints in mind from Disney:
+As far as game design is concerned, I helped on the combat system and I designed, with the lead game designer, all the special abilities assigned to each character (Mc Twisp the white rabbit, Absolem the caterpillar, the Mad Hatter and the Cheshire cat), each of them had to be different and meaningful to use.
+We also had to design these abilities with strong constraints in mind from Disney:

 Being part of the design process helped me a lot to build a library of level sequences that we could use later on.

-Production was difficult, because of late design choices from the editor and buggy tools on our side.
-However, my only regret would be that the game went unnoticed on the market, despite the popularity of the film, simply because the general perception is that the games, adapted from films, are bad or at best, mediocre.
+Production was difficult, because of late design choices from the publisher and buggy tools on our side.
+However, my only regret would be that the game went unnoticed on the market, despite the popularity of the film, simply because the general perception is that games adaptation of movies are bad or at best, mediocre.
 It’s too bad, because it’s a really fun game with a unique identity.